Here are my recommendations on how to keep seeds fresh. Or in other words, the best way to store seeds for better germination.

 Store Seeds in Airtight Containers

 I store them in Lock & Lock Containers.
-I use many different sizes, but the thing to remember is you don't need to dump the seeds out of the packets that came in to store them in the containers.
+I use many different sizes but remember that you don’t need to dump the seeds out of the packets that came in to store them in the containers.

-You can get a larger container and put all of our seed packets in one.
-Add a couple of silica gel packs and you are all set.
+You can get a larger container and put all your seed packets in one.
+Add a couple of silica gel packs, and you are all set.

 Store the Containers in the Dark